Adyen-for-platform icon

 2. Link the profile to your user's store when you create or update the store.

-By default, all transaction amounts and fees are booked to your platform's liable balance account, which can make reconciliation harder for you platform and users.
-We recommend that you either create a split configuration profiles, or send the split instructions with every payment, capture, and refund request.
+By default, all transaction amounts and fees are booked to your platform's liable balance account, which can make reconciliation harder for your platform and users.
+We recommend that you either create split configuration profiles, or send the split instructions with every payment-related request.
+You can also override a profile, when necessary, by specifying split instructions in your individual payment requests.

 Split configuration profiles

 A split configuration profile contains at least one rule.
 A rule consists of conditions and instructions on how to split transactions.
-If a transaction meets all conditions of the rule, the split instructions are applied.
+If a transaction meets all conditions of the rule, we book the funds and fees to the balance account that you specify when you link the profile to a store.

 If a profile contains multiple rules that apply to the transaction, we use the split instructions from the rule that is the highest in the rule hierarchy.